Financial Aid Overview

 Why do I need to use last year’s income on my FAFSA?

-The federal criterion for being an independent student does not take into consideration where a student lives or whether or not they provide their own support.
+The federal criteria for being an independent student does not take into consideration where a student lives or whether or not they provide their own support.
 Refer to "Section 2 -Student Dependency Status" on the FAFSA.
 You can also read more at: Appeal Information.

-Ideally, you should complete a FAFSA after you've done your tax return.
-If your tax return is not done estimate as accurately as possible the prior year's income and taxes paid using your W-2s 1099’s or pay stubs.
-As soon as you have completed your Federal Tax return, log into your FAFSA and make any necessary corrections to your SAR.
+If your tax return is not complete, estimate as accurately as possible the prior or prior prior year's income and taxes paid using your W-2s 1099’s or pay stubs.
+As soon as you have completed your federal tax return, log back into your FAFSA and make any necessary corrections.
 It is recommended that after completing your taxes to select the IRS Data Retrieval Tool (DRT) for efficient processing.
 It is important that you do not make any changes to your FAFSA once you have selected to use the DRT.

 Answer according to your marital status the day you sign the FAFSA.
 Answer "Yes" if you are married on the day you sign the FAFSA; otherwise, answer "No".